Real-Time Dam Levels

 Catchment & Hydrological Impact

-The Samson Brook acts as the primary lifeblood for Samson Brook, making it a cornerstone of the South West Coast network.
+Fed primarily by the Samson Brook, this reservoir plays a critical role in the South West Coast drainage division.
 Hydrological health in this specific drainage basin is vital for downstream ecosystems.
 The South West Coast region relies heavily on the seasonal inflows captured here.

 Agricultural & Economic Significance

 Beyond standard municipal supply, Samson Brook is a vital asset for the regional agricultural economy in Western Australia.
-Irrigation allocations are directly tied to these storage metrics.
+The local economy, heavily rooted in agriculture, fluctuates in tandem with the health of this reservoir.
 Sustainable water management here ensures that both crops and livestock can survive prolonged dry spells.

 Ecological & Recreational Context